victorbenichoux/ticktock/docs/clocks.md

 ### Aggregate times attribute

-The `Clock` object maintains a list of dataclasses with the current values of the last measured times for each of the `Clock`'s `tock`s in `Clock.aggregate_times`.
+The `Clock` object maintains a list of dataclasses with the current values of the last measured times for each of the `Clock`'s `tock`s in `Clock.times`.

 Each item in the list has the following attributes, that are updated everytime a `tock` is performed on the clock.
 All time values are in nanoseconds: